Waterclose Meadow campsite Houghton Mill site rules

 We are happy to welcome organised groups such as educational groups, Dof E, Scouts, Guides, etc. to the site.
 Family and friend groups are only accepted with prior agreement but our site is not suitable for stag, hen or birthday parties.

-There is a minimum stay of two nights during Bank Holidays and events.
+There is a minimum stay of two nights at weekends & three nights on Bank Holiday weekends.

 On-site parking is avaliable free of charge for one car per pitch.
 Further parking is in the local National Trust car park £2.50 per day or free for members

 Dogs are welcome on site but please notify us at the time of booking.
 Keep them on a lead at all times and please clean up after your dog, promptly.

 Dogs are not allowed inside the pods, except assistance dogs however you must notify us at time of booking if you are bringing an assistance dog with you.

 We ask that our visitors are considerate to their neighbours at all times, but ‘quiet please’ between 11pm and 7am.

 For obvious reasons, campfires are not allowed, but barbecues are permitted, provided they are raised off the ground.
 Ask the campsite team for stones if necessary.

 Cooking inside tents or pods is NOT permitted and can be lethal due to carbon monoxide poisoning.